What Affects Shipping Costs (and How to Minimise Them in 2022)

-You can read more about packing cargo for ocean freight here.
+Read more about packing cargo for ocean freight here.

-Another factor impacting the costs of your shipment include the distance between the port of origin and the end destination.
+Another factor impacting the costs of your shipment includes the distance between the port of origin and the end destination.
 Generally, the further the package needs to travel, the higher the costs of your shipment.

 Clearly, you cannot determine the distance between two different ports.